London house prices & mortgage costsby borough 2026

 Outer boroughs offer stronger rental yields relative to purchase price.
 Barking & Dagenham, Havering and Croydon typically offer gross yields of 5–6%, compared to 3–4% in prime central London.
 Our BTL advisers can model the full picture.

-BTL mortgage guide →Find the best mortgage rate for your borough
+BTL mortgage guide →Find the right mortgage rate for your borough

 FCA regulated · No upfront fees · Whole of market